Learn about Massage Therapy Techniques

 The term “Swedish Massage” refers to a variety of techniques specifically designed to relax muscles by applying very light pressure to them, and rubbing in the same direction as the flow of blood returning to the heart.
 Used mainly for relaxation and lymph issues.

-The main purpose of Swedish massage is to increase the oxygen flow in the blood and release toxins from the muscles.
+The main purpose of Therapeutic Swedish Massage is to increase the oxygen flow in the blood and release toxins from the muscles.

-Swedish massage shortens recovery time from muscular strain by lightly flushing the tissues of lactic acid, uric acid, and other metabolic wastes.
+Therapeutic Swedish Massage shortens recovery time from muscular strain by lightly flushing the tissues of lactic acid, uric acid, and other metabolic wastes.
 It increases circulation without increasing heart load.
 It stretches the ligaments and tendons keeping them supple and pliable.
-Swedish Massage also stimulates the skin and nervous system and soothes the nerves themselves at the same time.
+Therapeutic Swedish Massage also stimulates the skin and nervous system and soothes the nerves themselves at the same time.

 It reduces stress, both emotional and physical, and is suggested in a regular program for stress management.
 It is a great introduction to massage therapy.

-Swedish massage techniques include: very light pressure using long strokes, kneading, friction, tapping, percussion, vibration, effleurage, and shaking motions.
+Therapeutic Swedish Massage techniques include: very light pressure using long strokes, kneading, friction, tapping, percussion, vibration, effleurage, and shaking motions.
 Passive and active movements: Bending and stretching

-Swedish massage feels good, is relaxing and invigorating.
+Therapeutic Swedish Massage feels good, is relaxing and invigorating.
 It affects the nerves, muscles, glands, and circulation, while promoting health and well being.

 Clinical Deep Tissue Massage Therapy